theislab/ifcseq/README.md

 **Description**

-With IFC-Seq we couple two distinct modalities of single-cell data: **(1) Single Cell Transcriptomics (SCT)** and **(2) Imaging Flow Cytometry (IFC)**.
+With IFC-seq we couple two distinct modalities of single-cell data: **(1) Single Cell Transcriptomics (SCT)** and **(2) Imaging Flow Cytometry (IFC)**.
 Both modalities are aligned using common surface markers (CD34 and FcgR in this example).
 By leveraging both views at the same time, IFC-Seq is able to predict gene expression at the single-cell level for data acquired from IFC experiments.

-This is a supplementary tutorial to the methodology described in [N.K.
-Chlis et al., 2019](https://www.helmholtz-muenchen.de/icb/index.html).
-The step-by-step tutorial is presented in tutorial_ifcseq_mouse.ipynb.
+A step-by-step tutorial on using IFC-seq is presented in tutorial_ifcseq_mouse.ipynb.

 **Instructions**
 1. Download the notebook file: [tutorial_ifcseq_mouse.ipynb](./tutorial_ifcseq_mouse.ipynb)